-What are the things to consider when buying a second-hand car?
+What things should you consider when buying a second-hand car?

 15.07.2019 by Jack H

 One of the most popular choices when shopping for a car is to purchase a used car rather than a brand new one.
-The main reason this option is so common is down to a used car being much more affordable than buying a new model.
+The main reason this option is so common is that a used car is much more affordable than buying a new model.